Best daily deals

 Make sure the Chromebook isn’t too hot

-Heat is a common enemy for all tech gadgets, including Chromebooks.
-An overheated device is a common cause for a Chromebook black screen.
-This is because the system will automatically shut itself down to protect itself.
+Heat is a common enemy of all tech gadgets, including Chromebooks.
+An overheated device is a common cause of a Chromebook’s black screen.
+The system will automatically shut itself down to protect itself.
+And if you try to turn it on right away, it likely won’t turn on until it cools down.

 That said, it is very hard to overheat a Chromebook, as it uses a very light operating system.
 If this happens, it is likely because of fast charging or external factors, such as using the Chromebook in a hot environment.
 Move to a cooler room, stay in the shade, or try to keep it in a place with enough airflow.
 Wait until it reaches more normal temperatures and try turning it on.
-You should also consider getting one of the best laptop coolers if this is a common issue.
+If this is a common issue, you should also consider getting a laptop cooler.
+I’ve used the Thermaltake Massive 20 RGB for about three years, and it works perfectly.
+Not to mention, it has pretty lights!

 Restart the Chromebook